oswaldobapvicjr/performetrics/README.md

     >  ===============================================
     > ````

+---

-### Example 2: Using a MonitoredRunnable or MonitoredCallable
+### Example 2: Using a Monitored Operation

-In this example, we are using the `MonitoredRunnable` to run a procedure represented by a lambda expression and print the elapsed **wall-clock** and **CPU time** at the system console.
+In this example, we are using `Performetrics.monitorOperation(...)` to run a procedure represented by a lambda expression and print the elapsed **wall-clock** and **CPU time** at the system console.

-1. Use the `Performetrics.monitorOperation` facade method, passing the procedure to be monitored as a lambda expression:
+1. Create a monitored operation, with the the procedure to be executed attached:

     ```java
     MonitoredOperation operation = Performetrics.monitorOperation(() -> myObject.doStuff());
     ```

-    > **Note:** If no specific counter type is passed, all available counters will be measured.

 2. Print the elapsed time for each counter: